mattflipsbits/DuinoDays/Day1/Day1.md

 Examples:
 ```
-/* This can be used as an alternate single-line comment just don't forget to close it with this! ---> */
+/* This can be used as an alternate single-line comment, just don't forget to close it with this! ---> */

 /*
     A block comment can